Charles Vernam: Grimsby Town

 Vernam went on loan again in January 2018, joining Grimsby Town in League Two for the rest of the season.
 The move reunited him with manager Russell Slade, who had also signed him for Coventry.

 After impressing the new manager Michael Jolley in the closing season, Vernam joined Grimsby Town permanently on a two-year contract on 24 July 2018.
 He scored the first goal on 37-minutes in the FA Cup second round, a left-footed shot following a corner, in a 2–0 victory at National League club Chesterfield.
 After struggling to get into the Grimsby starting lineup, he joined National League club Chorley on a one-month loan in November 2019.

 Vernam's goal against Colchester United on 11 February 2020 was voted as the EFL League Two goal of the season.
 He had picked the ball up from the edge of his own area before going on to beat three defenders before hit a strike low beyond the keeper from the edge of the area.

 Burton Albion

 On 20 July 2020, Vernam joined League One club Burton Albion on a two-year contract.
 On 31 January 2021 he was erroneously linked with Bolton Wanderers as mentioned on the Bolton News website.

 Bradford City

 On 1 February 2021, Vernam joined Bradford City on an 18-month deal.
 He was one of seven players offered a new contract by Bradford City at the end of the 2021–22 season.

 Lincoln City

 On 17 June 2022, Vernam agreed to join hometown club Lincoln City having rejected the contract offer to stay at Bradford.
 He would make his debut on 13 August, coming off the bench against Forest Green Rovers.
 His first Imps goal came in the EFL Trophy against Doncaster Rovers on 20 September 2022.

+Return to Grimsby Town

+On 20 June 2023, it was confirmed that Vernam had rejoined Grimsby Town for a third time, signing a three-year deal for an undisclosed fee.

+Vernam's goal against Cheltenham Town on 17 August 2024 earnt him the EFL League Two Goal of the Month award for August.

+On 27 August 2025, Vernam scored the first of Grimsby's two goals in a 2–2 draw at home against Manchester United in the EFL Cup.
+Vernam opened the scoring with a low shot past Andre Onana.
+Grimsby would go on to win 12–11 on penalties, with Vernam being awarded the man of the match.